 Dog breeding: puppy farms vs backyard breeders

 Dog breeding is straightforward.
-Mate a male dog, a.k.a. sire or stud with a female dog a.k.a. dam or bitch, so they can birth a litter of pups for sale.
+Mate a male dog, a.k.a.
+Sire or stud with a female dog a.k.a. dam or bitch, so they can birth a litter of pups for sale.
 Do this repeatedly, and you have yourself a dog breeding business.

 One is large-scale operations, including puppy farms.
 The other is indie practices that often occur in suburban homes.
 Let’s look at both in more detail.